charlesduvert/Tbook-Api/README.md

 * Login to your T-book client account
   - [Test platform](https://test.t-book.fr)
   - [Live platform](https://t-book.fr)
 * Go to the API section.
-If you can't find this section, please [contact us](mailto:alban.miconnet@digitaluniversity.education), we will have to grant you access.
+If you can't find this section, please [contact us](mailto:alban.miconnet@digitaluniversity.education), we will grant you access.
-* On the API page of your account, you will find your Client ID, and be able to generate your Client Secret. **BEWARE : you will only be able to see your Client Secret this one time!** Store precautiously your credentials, they will be needed in any request to the API.
+* On the API page of your account, you will find your Client ID, and will be able to generate your Client Secret. **BEWARE : you will only be able to see your Client Secret this one time!** Store precautiously your credentials, they will be needed in any request to the API.
 You will however be able to regenerate your Client Secret if needed.

 > Note : Your Client Secret is confidential.
 Avoid storing it in plain text.